Book cover

 }

-1. To which type of DDD class does the lendBook() method belong?
+1. To which type of DDD class does this method likely belong?

-2. How do you classify the User and Book classes?
+2. How would you classify the User and Book classes?

-4. Suppose that Loan (a class) has a set of LoanItem (another class).
-What type of structure do these two classes form?
+4. If IssueRecord (a class) has a set of IssueItem (another class), what type of structure would these two classes typically form?

 4. After learning DDD, a developer decided to structure a complex system as follows.
-Basically, the files that implement each of the domain objects advocated by DDD are located in the same packages (or, if you prefer, modules or folders).
-Is this decision recommended or not?
-In other words, is it consistent with the principles of DDD?
+The files that implement each of the domain objects advocated by DDD are located in the same packages (or, if you prefer, modules or folders).
+Is this decision aligned with DDD principles?
 Justify your answer.

 Root